 These systems are also being used to process MRI Scans, CAT scans, and other data.
 Tremendous advancements have been made in a short space of time.

-Machine learning is also being used to predict the chance of miscarriage accurately, stillbirth and pregnancy complications by processing data from thousands of successful and unsuccessful pregnancies and using this to create a series of probabilities.
+Machine learning in healthcare is also being used to predict the chance of miscarriage accurately, stillbirth and pregnancy complications by processing data from thousands of successful and unsuccessful pregnancies and using this to create a series of probabilities.

 These systems can process everything from HSG results to previous births/miscarriages before processing this along with a woman’s age, weight, and medical conditions.
 By inputting a new patient’s data into this system, it can return a series of recommendations based on previous outcomes, therefore increasing the chance of a successful birth and a healthy baby and mother.